chenxi92/ChatGPT/README.md

 # ChatGPT
-A macOS and iOS App to communicate with ChatGPT.
+A macOS menu bar App and iOS App to communicate with ChatGPT.